 2.4 Study Design

 This study was a cross-sectional hospital-based study.
-Criteria for inclusion were Children under 5 years of age and children who had fever.
+Criteria for inclusion were children under 5 years of age and children who had fever.
 Criteria for exclusion were refusal of parent to give consent and children who were extremely sick.

 2.5 Questionnaire Administration